ICRAR/ProFit/README.md

 library(ProFit)
 ```

+#### Package Dependencies

-The above should also install the required dependencies.
-If you have trouble with this you can try installing the requried packages manually first and then retry the above:
+The above (binary or source install) should also install the required packages.
+If you have trouble with this you can try installing the required packages manually first and then retry the installation for \code{ProFit}:

 ```R
 install.packages(c('Rcpp', 'fftw', 'R2Cuba', 'RColorBrewer', 'LaplacesDemon', 'imager', 'magicaxis', 'FITSio', 'data.table'))